min2ha/ukwa-site/content/target/59386/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The European Union (Withdrawal) Bill: Devolution

 This briefing paper has been prepared for the Committee Stage of the European Union (Withdrawal) Bill 2017-19 [Bill 5] (the EUW Bill) in the House of Commons.
 It concerns provisions in the Bill about devolution, which are due to be considered on days 4 and 5, scheduled for 4 and 6 December 2017.
 It is one of a series prepared for Committee Stage.